Quickstart: Create an Azure portal dashboard with PowerShell

 Define variables

-You'll be using several pieces of information repeatedly.
-Create variables to store the information.
+The example dashboard uses several pieces of information repeatedly.
+Create variables to store this information.

 # Name of resource group used throughout this article